edsaac/stpyvista/README.md

 ### 🚩 Known issues

+- [Buggy colormaps](https://github.com/edsaac/stpyvista/issues/19) when using `panel==1.4.0`.
+This issue is reported in the panel repository (see [issue](https://github.com/holoviz/panel/issues/6627)).
+Current solution is to pin `panel==1.3.8`.
 - [`NSInternalInconsistencyException`](https://github.com/edsaac/stpyvista/issues/14) thrown when running on macOS.
 Current solution is to deploy using a VM.
 - [`RuntimeError`](https://github.com/edsaac/stpyvista/issues/17) thrown when running Python 3.9.
-Current solution is to keep Python 3.9, panel, pyvista and stpyvista up-to-date.
-Also recommended to run with Python 3.10 or higher.
+Upgrading to `panel==1.4.0` fixes this issue but it breaks colormap colors.
+Current solution is to run with Python 3.10 or higher.

 ****